Staff profile - Megan-Jane Johnstone

 Professor Johnstone reviews research applications for state and national funding bodies.

-Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in healthcare contexts.
-This research can be broken down into four key interrelated areas:
+Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in nursing and healthcare contexts.
+This research can be broken down into five key interrelated areas:

-Her research and scholarship has informed the development and operationalisation of national and international codes and standards of ethical conduct in nursing and related position statements.
+Her research and scholarship has informed the development and operationalization of national and international codes and standards of ethical conduct in nursing and related position statements.